isomerpages/moe-ferngreenpri/_our-curriculum/Mathematics (MA)/Programmes.md

 <u> **Increasing Confidence and Achievement in Numeracy (ICAN)** </u>

 ICAN is targeted at improving the confidence and achievement of students in mathematics by using intervention strategies to tackle 4 key issues: learning gaps, language, motivation and memory.

+<u> **Learning Support for Mathematics (LSM)** </u>

+The LSM programme provides better support for selected Primary 1 students who need more reinforcement in their learning of basic numeracy in mathematics.
+Students are placed in smaller groups and participate in customized activities based on their learning progress.